-I’m sure most people reading this post have heard the saying “Don’t forget, there’s only so many hours in a day.”
-And you may be wondering how Site Security relates to the hours in a day.
-For most, the saying points to the wise use of the 24 hours each day we have to use or waste.
+I’m sure most people reading this post have heard the saying, “there’s only so many hours in a day.”
+And you may be wondering how site security relates to the time management.
+For most, the saying points to the wise use of our 24 hours each day.
+You can be productive or let the time waste away.

-The principle is sound, “lock” it all up for a large part of each day so no-one can get inside.
+The principle is sound.
+Lock it up for a large part of each day so no one can get inside.

 Here at SonFisher Web Studios we only build WordPress websites.
 WordPress is an open-source framework to help you manage your website.
 Being open-source means that anyone can see the source code that makes it work.
 It also means there are thousands of volunteer programmers scrutinizing that source code for vulnerabilities and fixing them.